wez/wezterm/docs/what-is-a-terminal.md

-If your shell supports job control, the suspend signal that is typically associated with `CTRL-Z` will cause the foreground process to suspend which in turn will wakup the shell in a similar way to that of the child getting terminated, but it can tell that it was suspended rather than terminated.
+If your shell supports job control, the suspend signal that is typically associated with `CTRL-Z` will cause the foreground process to suspend which in turn will wakeup the shell in a similar way to that of the child getting terminated, but it can tell that it was suspended rather than terminated.

 ## Terminal Emulators and PTYs